 Next, gather the logs.
 How this is done depends upon your operating system.

 To gather the logs, begin by opening a search field.
 If you are using Windows 7 or earlier, you can find this on your start menu.
 If you are using Windows 8 or later, type directly into the start screen, which serves as a search field.
 Type `%LOCALAPPDATA%` (including the percent signs) and press enter.
 Searching for %LOCALAPPDATA% will open a file explorer window called "Application Data".
 There will be a folder named SpiderOak or SpiderOakONE; open it.
 Select all of the files in this folder with names that end with `.log`.
+There will be at least eleven and perhaps more.
 Right click on any of the highlighted files, select "Send to", then choose "Compressed (zipped) Folder".
 Follow the on screen guide and you will have a new compressed folder containing the logs.
 Change its name to the SpiderOak device name of the computer you produced this on, so we know what computer these logs are from.

 To gather the logs, open Terminal, which is found in Launchpad.
 In it give the following command, pressing enter afterward: